What is a Free Trade Area?

 2. Unhealthy working conditions

 Outsourcing jobs in developing countries can become a trend with a free trade area.
-Because many countries lack labor protection laws, workers are forced to work in unhealthy and substandard work environments.
+Because many countries lack labor protection laws, workers may be forced to work in unhealthy and substandard work environments.

 3. Less tax revenue

-Since member countries are no longer subject to import taxes, the country needs to think of ways to compensate for the reduced tax revenue.
+Since member countries are no longer subject to import taxes, they need to think of ways to compensate for the reduced tax revenue.